 Who Can Use the Pools at Caesars Palace Las Vegas

 The Garden of the Gods Pool Oasis is free for Caesars Palace and Nobu Hotel guests.
 Each room key gives you free admission for two people.
 There are a limited number of free loungers so if you’re planning on hanging out all day get there early to grab a spot.

-Pro-tip: According to the Total Rewards website (Caesars Rewards Loyalty Program) The Cromwell guests also get free entry.
+Pro-tip: According to the Total Rewards website (the former Caesars Rewards Loyalty Program) The Cromwell guests also get free entry.